• +44 7897 053596

 Data Collection Methods

 Primary and secondary data collection methods will be used in the study.
-The data gathered firsthand or which is new in totality; is collected through primary methods, for instance, interviews, surveys, and questionnaires.
-Furthermore, if the data is available in previous research studies and databases e.g. journals, articles, publications, and other online sources, it may be collected through secondary sources.
-Lampard and Pole (2015) suggest that the collected data should be adequate and under the data analysis requirements, for authentic and rigorous results.
-This research proposal will use mix methodology, whereby data will be collected from the mentioned sources.
+The data gathered firsthand or new in totality; is collected through primary methods, for instance, interviews, surveys, and questionnaires.
+Furthermore, if the data is available in previous research studies and databases, e.g. journals, articles, publications, and other online sources, it may be collected through secondary sources.
+Lampard and Pole (2015) suggest that the collected data should be adequate and under the data analysis requirements for authentic and rigorous results.
+This research proposal will use a mixed methodology, whereby data will be collected from the mentioned sources.

 Data Analysis

-The study will apply both mixed-method data through open/close-ended questionnaires and interviews.
-For the quantitative data, different statistical tests including regression and correlation will be put forth by the researcher to analytically assess the relationship between the variables, whereas SPSS will help to aid in reaching a meaningful conclusion.
-The qualitative data will be collected through interviews of the research participants, for this purpose common themes will be derived from within the responses, with the help of the thematic analysis.
+The study will apply mixed-method data through open/close-ended questionnaires and interviews.
+For the quantitative data, the researcher will use different statistical tests, including regression and correlation, to assess the relationship between the variables analytically.
+In contrast, SPSS will help reach a meaningful conclusion.
+The qualitative data will be collected through interviews with the research participants.
+For this purpose, common themes will be derived from within the responses, with the help of the thematic analysis.

 Research Limitations